Maki Mirage: Context of Maki Mirage

 In his memoirs, Soviet spy Pavel Sudoplatov stated that in 1942, the INO, NKVD had a force of twenty-thousand including administrative staff using Americans, Chinese, Vietnamese, Poles, Romanians, Czechs, Spaniards and many other nationalities (such as the ones listed by Trepper).
 It consisted of sixteen sections, two of which conducted operations in China and the "far east."
 There remained fourteen other sections of the INO, NKVD and probably eighteen thousand other agent-officers and administrative staff.
 Incidentally, the 1937 All-Soviet census reported 270,730 total employees for the NKVD.
 This number includes agents-officers, executive branch and administrative staff.
 With all of these numbers in mind, one can understand that 20,000 in the INO, NKVD was no exaggeration.
 As a matter of fact, by the end of WWII, the INO, NKVD was probably even larger (certainly the NKVD grew from 1937 to 1945).

+These agents were also used overseas most probably in Europe, Scandinavia and the Mediterranean including Turkey (Soviet Poles, Germans, Greeks, Finns and Turks—whether Oghuz or Chagatai speakers.
+It is quite easy for Chagatai speakers to learn, adapt and then speak Oghuz Turkish of Turkey).
+There is little evidence of this because Russian and Soviet historians (other than the one cited on this page) did not go into these Soviet minority communities to collect photos, interviews and histories.
+A large majority of researchers and academics (whether Western or Russian) prefer and continue to use exclusively the Soviet archives despite also calling the former USSR "the first propaganda state," and [paraphrasing two historians, Weiner and Holquist] "a totalitarian state where various social, cultural and political thoughts and identities were 'gardened' and 'sculpted' to meet state ideals."
+Surely these same academicians must have understood that the state archives exist to control history because as they have stated the USSR was a totalitarian state.
+It was not only a totalitarian state, but rather one which controlled information so tightly that its secret police (OGPU/NKVD) admitted and bragged that "Information [collection and dissemination] is the alpha and omega of our work."
+Many of the great leaders, Politburo leaders, Central Committee members and regional leaders purged the Soviet archives of their involvement in nefarious, tragic and especially repressive purges of Party members and common workers (Party and non-Party members).
+For these reasons, the interviews below are absolutely invaluable and rare as they were conducted within the former USSR and not among emigres.